-We seek to serve everyone in a community, especially anyone who becomes vulnerable through lack of toilets: women, girls, non-binary and transgender people, and those with physical challenges.
+We seek to serve everyone in a community, especially those most vulnerable through a lack of gender equality: women, girls, non-binary and transgender people.

 In 1998, three friends: Andrew Barrs, David Crosweller and Bhavesh Radia; co-founded Wherever the Need, a non-profit with the single focus of helping people.
 They wanted to make sure that projects were sustainable, effective and the maximum amount of donation reached people in need.
 The original work supported children suffering from radiation-derived illnesses in and around Chernobyl, expanded to refugees of the Balkans war and helping children in southern Africa impacted by HIV/Aids.
 Following the Asian tsunami in 2004, they turned their attention to Tamil Nadu in south-east India.
 Under the guidance of Dr Shanmugasundaram Pillai Paramasivan, PhD, one of the world's leading experts in ecological sanitation and sustainable water systems, they quickly realised that the linchpin of any development work was, in fact, sanitation.
 In next to no time, The Cycle (then called Sanitation First) was born, rapidly becoming a leader in ecological sanitation.

 Building toilets changes peoples’ lives, but the construction of toilets in schools resulted in our team witnessing their next social challenge.
 As children were reaching the age of puberty, as many as one in five girls were finding it difficult to stay in education due to the lack of sanitation facilities and suitable period products.
 Pioneered by our new CEO Padmapriya, our award-winning, gender-inclusive period education programme was developed, and we discovered the ideal solution to keep girls in school: safe toilets and period education, which became another of our core areas of work.